k2view-academy/K2View-Academy/articles/34_JMX_statistics/How_to_Enable_the_JMX_Exporter_for_Fabric.md

 **VM:** Run fabric_7_monitor.sh manually, or add the javaagent line to jvm.options directly.
 Restart Fabric after.

-## Exporter active but Prometheus or Grafana Agent is not scraping
+## Exporter is active but Prometheus or Grafana Agent is not scraping

 This means the Fabric-side exposure is working correctly.
 The problem is in the collection layer:

 * Kubernetes: confirm the Grafana Agent is configured to discover and scrape port 7170 on Fabric pods
 * VM: confirm the Prometheus static scrape target lists the correct host and port
 * Both: check for network reachability between the collector and the Fabric host or pod
 * Both: check for metric filtering rules that may be dropping the series

-## Metrics endpoint works but output seems incomplete
+## Metrics endpoint works, but the output seems incomplete

 * The exporter exposes all MBeans by default — no filtering is applied at the exporter level
 * If expected Fabric metrics are missing, the MBeans may not be registered yet (Fabric may still be initializing)

-* If metrics are being dropped before reaching dashboards, check filtering rules in Prometheus or Grafana Agent
+* If metrics are being dropped before reaching dashboards, check the filtering rules in Prometheus or Grafana Agent

 # 7. Quick Checklist

 **Kubernetes:**

 * Monitoring is enabled in the space profile (confirm with K2view if unsure)
 * MONITORING=default is present in the pod environment
 * fabric_7_monitor.sh has run (check jvm.options for the javaagent line)
 * Fabric has started with the javaagent active
 * curl http://localhost:7170/metrics returns Prometheus-format output
 * Grafana Agent is configured to scrape port 7170

 **VM / Bare-Metal:**

 * fabric_7_monitor.sh has been run OR javaagent line added to jvm.options manually
 * Fabric has been restarted
 * curl http://localhost:7170/metrics returns Prometheus-format output
 * Node Exporter running on the Fabric host (port 9100)
 * Promtail running on the Fabric host (if Loki is configured)
 * Prometheus static scrape target added for this host

 # Related Topics